Key takeaways

 1. RFID systems

-The technology for RFID keys has been around a long time and is still the most popular solution for hotels today.
+The technology for RFID keys has been around for a long time and is still the most popular solution for hotels today.
 Every resident and staff member is assigned a key card or fob to scan at the entrance to gain access.
 You can use these systems beyond just the front door to manage access to gyms, laundry facilities, parking garages, package rooms, and more.

 RFID access control systems are often cheap to install, but the cost adds up quickly as you replace lost keys and make new ones for residents moving in.
 These systems also don’t allow visitors to request access, resulting in packages getting left outside or prospective residents not being able to come in for tours.